 With a huge backlog of learners created by the COVID disruption, RED Driving School created a scheme to help the most proactive new drivers protect their place in the queue.
 During the course of the lockdown, those who purchased a priority pass voucher received regular updates from RED and were the first to be allocated an instructor so they could get back on the road as soon as restrictions were lifted.
 Whilst others were competing for limited capacity with other driving schools, those with a priority pass could be confident of securing the lessons they wanted.

 - TSO & Influential – Influencer Marketing Campaign

 Product of the Year:

 Our voters loved this product for several reasons – 4k image quality with stabilisation and night vision, Alexa voice control, and integrated what3words, to name just a few.
 Car insurance is expensive enough for new drivers and this device helps protect your no-claims bonus in the event of theft, or a collision that wasn’t your fault.

 Young Driver Influencer of the Year:

 Jack Massey Welsh

-Jack’s channel is focused on his journey owning and testing his Tesla.
+Jack’s channel is focused on his journey of owning and testing his Tesla.
 He’s created tonnes of engine content on his YouTube channel and has quite a following.
 A unique and engaging way to view cars from a young driver’s perspective.